nimh-sfim/rtcog/rtcog/README.md

 Because preprocessing and template matching are fully configurable via the config file or subclassing `PreprocStep`, `Matcher`, and/or `HitDetector`, subclassing `Processor` is not recommended.
 Most use cases can simply reuse one of the following:

-- `PreprocProcessor`: Basic real-time fMRI preprocessing.
+- `BasicProcessor`: Basic real-time fMRI preprocessing.
-- `ESAMProcessor`: Extends `PreprocProcessor` to support online template matching, participant response collection, and real-time data visualization.
+- `ESAMProcessor`: Extends `BasicProcessor` to support online template matching, participant response collection, and real-time data visualization.

 ### The ActionSeries Class (Optional)